 Anti-Money Laundering ("AML"), Countering the Financing of Terrorism ("CFT") and Know Your Client (“KYC”) Policy

-It is the policy of Drachmae Exchange to prohibit and actively prevent money laundering and any activity that facilitates money laundering or the financing of terrorist or criminal activities.
+It is the policy of Drachmae Market to prohibit and actively prevent money laundering and any activity that facilitates money laundering or the financing of terrorist or criminal activities.
 We will comply with all applicable requirements and regulations.
 Money laundering is generally defined as engaging

 in acts designed to conceal or disguise the true origins of criminally derived

 proceeds so that the proceeds appear to have derived from legitimate origins or

 constitute legitimate assets.
 Generally, money laundering occurs in three